gurgeh/CodeSpace/README.md

 The more programs that output X : Z the more likely Z is to occur next in the sequence.
 The space of all programs is dominated by the short programs, since permutations and modifications of those will take up a sizeable proportion of the space.
-The best guess for the next symbol is often given by the shortest possibly program that outputs X.
+The best guess for the next symbol is often given by the shortest possible program that outputs X.

 For more info, see my blog post here: http://fendrich.se/blog/2010/12/28/compression-prediction-and-artificial/